mpv-player/mpv/DOCS/man/mpv.rst

 characters like spaces.
 A config entry can be quoted with ``"`` and ``'``, as well as with the fixed-length syntax (``%n%``) mentioned before.
 This is like passing the exact contents of the quoted string as command line option.
-C-style escapes are currently _not_ interpreted on this level, although some options to this manually.
+C-style escapes are currently _not_ interpreted on this level, although some options do this manually.
 (This is a mess and should probably be changed at some point.)

 Putting Command Line Options into the Configuration File